Allegany | Cayuga | Chemung | Cortland | Genesee | Hamilton | Herkimer | Jefferson | Lewis

 sources to implement BMPs whenever possible.
 FLLOWPA funding is used to:

-• Continue to educate highway staff and municipalities on the importance of soil stabilization (hydroseeding) practices to reduce sedimentation and proper culvert sizing;
+- Continue to educate highway staff and municipalities on the importance of soil stabilization (hydroseeding) practices to reduce sedimentation and proper culvert

 volume and quality.